Ada GeorgeAlumna, Class of ‘14

-Before law school, she worked for Assemblyman Nelson Castro of the Bronx.
+Before law school, the St. Albans, Queens-born George worked for Assemblyman Nelson Castro of the Bronx.
 As Castro’s legislative director, George saw how attorneys drafted bills and created policy that could change the lives of everyone in New York State.
 That’s when she realized she wanted to earn a law degree.

 “I remember being so devastated,” said George.
 “If you want to do public interest law, you need to come to CUNY Law.”

-George later received a letter from the Law School referring her to the Pipeline to Justice program, which offers a second chance at admission to excellent public interest students whose LSAT scores seem incompatible with their achievements.
+George later received a letter from the law school referring her to the Pipeline to Justice program, which offers a second chance at admission to excellent public interest students whose LSAT scores seem incompatible with their achievements.

 Through the Pipeline to Justice program, George prepared for the test, took the LSAT again and, this time surpassed the program’s threshold score and got into the law school.